Michael's Tips for the Technophobic

 Boon to social interaction?
 An alternative to 'Reality TV'?
 A cleverly disguised advertisers 'market to the masses' campaign?
 An electronic, web enable pacifier?

-Have you taken the plunge?
 Come visit me, I'll be your 'friend'.
 I'll ping you or poke you or prod you -- whatever you want!
 Join me and we'll 'network'.

-code hack: If you want to post sample HTML code for a technical networking groups, you need to convert the tag delimiters '<' and '>' to < and >, so they won't get processed.
+code hack: If you want to post sample HTML code for a technical networking group, you need to convert the tag delimiters '<' and '>' to < and >, so they won't get processed.
 Here is a conversion script I enhanced for that purpose.
 Give it a try: http://www.botos.com/eons/convert_04.html

 |